Borisfwyy/GSSBL/README.md

 }
 ```

+> The semantic embeddings are learned using the skip-gram model with negative sampling, which can be trained via `w2v.py`.

+> The data required for training the semantic embeddings can be accessed at [Zenodo](https://zenodo.org/records/14882488).
+The processed version of the data is also provided in the `data` folder of this GitHub repository.

 > The glyphic embeddings can be trained using `vae.py`.
 The data required for this step can be accessed at [Zenodo](https://zenodo.org/records/14882488).